mx1001/hardops_manual/docs/mirror_symmetry.md

 ## Mirror Mirror

 > This was one of the first plugins I ever was involved with.
-It was made by me and Robert Fornoff who also was a part of the building of Hard Ops.
+It was made by Robert Fornoff and myself who also was a part of the initial building of Hard Ops.
 Initially this was a separate plugin but now it has been merged into Hard Ops to use the drawing system and reduce outside dependencies.